 But the frequency at which campus officials used this strategy is not the same as its success.
 Fortunately, spreading awareness has been met with some general success.
 Email announcements were the most successful, with 42 percent of school districts and 39 percent of colleges and universities deeming them an effective strategy.
 Website announcements worked about a quarter of the time for these two campuses.

 2. There from the start

-This strategy can work effectively because it has students treat mass text messaging alerts as a part of the standard operating procedures of the school or university.
+This strategy can work effectively because it has students treat bulk text messaging alerts as a part of the standard operating procedures of the school or university.
 If they understand that the importance of mass text message alerts and are enrolled from the onset, it becomes a part of the daily routine for students.
 This is one of the more effective strategies for educational campuses.
 The study indicated that 65 percent of university and college campuses found it effective.

 3. Make it the only option

 One of the most effective strategies in getting students to enroll is simply doing it for them.
 Rather than leaving it up to them as to whether or not to sign up for mass text message alerts, many campuses are automatically placing them in the program and giving students the option as to opt out if they would like.
 This is smart because many students may want to enroll in mass text message alerts, but could forget or don't have the time to sign up.
 If they are adamant about not having these mass text messages, they still have the option to opt out.
 The report indicated that 35 percent of colleges and universities have a program like this in place, along with 28 percent of school districts.

 Campuses that used this solution found that it was generally successful.
 Thirty-six percent of colleges and universities and 31 percent of school districts found it successful.
 While effectively forcing students to participate in a bulk texting alert program may not seem like an ideal solution, student preference is not the top priority when it comes to an emergency situation - it's safety.